HossainWorks/DotFiles/README.md

 ## Installation

+**Note: Install script won't replace any existing configuration file(s) or folder(s).
+Backing up existing configurations will be implemented in the future, along with the uninstall script.**

 To install my dotfiles and configure your system accordingly, follow these steps:
 ```bash
 # Clone this repository to your local machine